Combine and conquer: model averaging for out-of-distribution forecasting: Methodology

 \subsection{Generic model averaging approach}

-In model averaging \citep[see e.g.][]{HANCOCK2020429}, we first estimate $M$ different models on the data, with model $m$ giving a likelihood $L_{n,t,m}\left(\Omega_m\right)$ for the choice observed by decision maker $n$ in choice situation $t$, using a vector of estimated model parameters $\Omega_m$.
+In model averaging \citep[see e.g.][]{HANCOCK2020429}, which can be viewed as a form of stacking, first introduced in the seminal work of Wolpert \citep{wolpert1992stacked}, which established the conceptual basis for ensemble methods combining multiple predictive models.
+Specifically, we first estimate $M$ different models on the data, with model $m$ giving a likelihood $L_{n,t,m}\left(\Omega_m\right)$ for the choice observed by decision maker $n$ in choice situation $t$, using a vector of estimated model parameters $\Omega_m$.
 Let us further define $L_{n,m}\left(\Omega_m\right)$ to be the likelihood for the entire sequence of $T_n$ choices observed for person $n$ according to model $m$.

 Model averaging now combines the insights from these different models into one overall structure.
 The specification of the model averaging log-likelihood function depends on whether an analyst wishes the weights for individual models to be defined at the person level (i.e. $\pi_{n,m}$ for model $m$ for person $n$) or the observation level (i.e. $\pi_{n,t,m}$ for model $m$ for person $n$ in choice situation $t$).
 With the former, we would have: